Chair Thrown Through Edgewater Bar Window, Surrounding Towns Called, Fort Lee Man Charged

 Callers also said shots were fired in the parking lot, but that was unfounded, Martin said.

-Police did learn, he said, that Cortes and some friends had "become belligerent and were fighting with staff" when they'd been told they had to leave.
+Police did learn that Cortes and some friends had "become belligerent and were fighting with staff" when they'd been told they had to leave, the chief said.

-Witnesses and staff said Cortes "threatened to kill everyone in the bar and made motions towards his waistband in a way that insinuated he may have a weapon," the chief said.
+Witnesses and staff said Cortes "threatened to kill everyone in the bar and made motions towards his waistband in a way that insinuated he may have a weapon," Martin said.

 Cortes also threw a chair through a glass window and broke several other chairs during the incident, he said.